xavierbox/Deep-Learning-Uncertainty/docs/README.md

 # Deep Learning for Uncertainty in Stress Modelling: (In progress)

 ## The project
+A challenge found in many areas of science and engineering is in the correlation of 3D spatial data collected at different scales.

+In environmental sciences, for instance, climate data is collected in local monitoring stations (fine and high-resolution scale) but that only provides information at discrete locations.
+For the prediction of temperature and rainfall everywhere else, some sort of interpolation is needed.
+We could argue that the information collected via satelite images and large scale simulators (that sometimes take days to run) can be used to fill the gaps as long as one could correlate these large-scale (planet-wide) information to the local and fine-grained scale.
+The problem is that it is not obvious how to do so.
+The large-scale models cover a vast area but the resolution is coarse.
+The local stations provide a finer time and space resolution (sometimes) but cover little extent.

+This problem is found everywhere in science and engineering.
+We basically need to change the name of the variables and the problem is the same in other fields.
+In geotecnical applications, modelling stress at different length scales is just an example that will be used in this project.
+The methodology presented, however, is of general application.

-This project proposes a methodology to estimate stress in the subsurface by a hybrid method combining finite element modelling and neural networks.
-This methodology exploits the idea of obtaining a “multi-frequency solution” in the numerical modelling of systems whose behaviour involves a wide span of length scales.
+This project proposes a methodology to estimate 3D geo-spatial field (such as stress in the subsurface) by a hybrid method combining finite element modelling and neural networks.

+This methodology exploits the idea of obtaining a “multi-frequency solution”.
 One “low-frequency” solution is obtained via inexpensive finite element modelling at a coarse scale.
 The second solution provides the fine-grained details introduced by the heterogeneity of the free parameters at the fine scale.

 This “high-frequency” solution is estimated via neural networks pre-trained with partial solutions obtained in high-resolution finite-element models.
 When the coarse finite element solutions are combined with the neural network estimates, the results are within  a 2% of error of the results that would be computed with high-resolution finite element models.
- The  paper discusses the benefits and drawbacks of the method and illustrates its applicability via a worked example.

-## Draft paper
+#### There is a draft paper that can be found here:
  <a href="https://drive.google.com/file/d/1vew6OoRC5vxERwdCl27J2xvy-yxNpib0/view?usp=sharing">
 Physics-Informed Neural Networks for Multi-Scale Stress Modelling in Geological Structures
 </a>